My Incredible True Story of London and How I Knew I was Meant to be a Writer.

 As I headed back to my hotel down a side street a man dressed in a tweed suit, carrying an umbrella, tipped his cap at me and asked the location of a particular street.
-Not skipping a beat, I opened my A-Z book and showed him the way, to which heartily thanked me for my assistance.
-In that moment I felt like a real Londoner.
+Not skipping a beat, I opened my A-Z book and showed him the way, to which he jovially thanked me for my assistance.
+Even in that ironic moment I felt like a real Londoner.
 My enthusiasm was not to last long.

 On my first day of classes at the Central School, I sat in a lecture hall among about 25-30 graduate level students ranging in ages of 23-26.
 I was introduced to the group as a visiting American undergraduate student.
 This got me stares, and even glares, which silently shouted at me, "What are you doing here?"
 I knew they not only saw me as a "foreigner" but an "outsider."
 I didn't understand half of the English system of education curriculum they had all obviously been studying for a year, yet I would be going into a local school as a student teacher in three weeks to, you know, actually teach!

 First, we had to form groups and put together a theatre workshop based on a pre-selected theme that we would then present at various schools.
-I was placed in a group that was given the theme of Theatre of the Absurd.
-I think only theatre majors and drama teachers will understand how comical and ironic this choice if theme was for me at the time.
-What saved me was the choice of play we performed, which was titled Picnic on the Battlefield.
-(Years later I would direct my high school drama students in this play for a district competition where they would win 2nd place, advancing to Regionals.)
+I was placed in a group who was given the theme of Theatre of the Absurd.
+(I think only theatre majors and drama teachers will understand how comical and ironic this choice of theme was for me at that time.)
+What saved me was the choice of play we performed, which was titled: Picnic on the Battlefield (years later I would direct my high school drama students in this play for a district competition they would go on to win 2nd place to advance to regionals.)
 In the play, a soldier fearful in battle captures an enemy soldier (just as afraid) and doesn't know what to do with him, so they become friends and cleverly figure out how to reasonably end the war.
 The absurdity is when the first soldier's parents arrive on the battlefield to have a "picnic" with their son and his new friend.
 It's as insanely fun as it sounds.
 Of course I played the enemy soldier because, well, I was the foreigner in the group after all.

 To complicate matters further, the organizer of the housing plans for the incoming students that were to join me dropped the ball.
 With only a week left before their arrival, we had no place to stay.
 Judy Miller, my mom away from home, told me about the newspaper Loot, which had all the housing available in the entire London area.
-However, it was widely read so I had to pick up a copy everyday by 6 AM or there would be none left.
-Before I left for classes each morning, I ran down to the Tube station, grabbed my copy, and scoured the pages during the tube ride to Central.
+However, it was widely read so I had to pick up a copy everyday by 6am or there would be none left.
+Before I left for classes each morning, I ran down to the Tube station, grabbed my copy, and scowled the pages while I rode the train to Central.
 The day before the others arrived, I found a one-bedroom flat on Lancaster Drive, two blocks from the Central School.
 My classmates would have no train commute.
 They could walk to school.
-I, on the other hand, would have to ride seven stops and walk a half a mile each day once I started student teaching at my host school in Kingsbury, Northern London.
+I, on the other hand, would have to ride seven stops and walk five blocks each day once I started student teaching at my host school in Kingsbury, Northern London.

 Things went relatively well in my theatre workshop tour group until the day we preformed in a school where I had been chosen to lead the workshop after the performance.
 (As fate would have it, this was also Kingsbury High School, where I would be assigned to student teach.)
-The performance went like clockwork, but when I started to present the workshop and the students realized I really was an American (and not a Brit using an American accent), they lost their minds and we lost control of the workshop.
-I felt humiliated and a failure as a teacher (and I hadn't even begun yet!)
-This wasn't the worst of it for me that week either.
+The performance went like clockwork but when I started to present the workshop and the students realized I really was an American and not a Brit using an American accent, they lost their minds and we lost control of the workshop.
+I felt humiliated and a failure as a teacher (and I hadn't even begun yet!).
+And this would not be the worst of it for me that week either...

-That night, when I would normally write in my journal or spend some time with Nancy and Janet, I had to get out of the flat (apartment).
+That night, when I would normally write in my journal and spend some time with Nancy and Janet, I had to get out of the flat (apartment).
 It was a dreary, soggy night out and spritz-like rain hung in the damp, cold air.
 I didn't know where I was going and I didn't care.
 I walked until I found a small pathway into a dark area.
-The light cast down between the trees enough for me to see a lonely bench near the path.
-I sat down on the damp bench and I prayed, "God, what am I doing here?"
+The light between the trees cast down enough light for me to see a lonely bench near the path.
+I sat down on the bench and I prayed, "God, what am I doing here?"